michelepapale1996/my-raft/README.md

 ## Endpoints
 - `GET /raft/state`: Get the current status of the node
-- `GET /objects/{:id}`: Retrieve a value from the Raft cluster. {:id} is the key of the object you want to retrieve
+- `GET /objects/{:id}`: Retrieve a value from the Raft cluster. {:id} is the key of the object you want to retrieve.
+In case the object does not exist, a 404 http status code is returned.
 - `POST /objects`: Set a value in the Raft cluster.
 The body must be a JSON object with the following structure:
 ```json
 {